rellikmil/Teleindicadores1/README.md

 # Teleindicadores1
 Font which based on some destination sings of some Spanish trains (440, 447…)
+5x7 dot matrix
+Included Latin, Greek and Cyrillic

 ## Credits
-I am not the original creator of the font, simply corrected Cyrillic Original creator - 440EMU (how to contact him I do not know) Original work - https://fontlibrary.org/en/font/teleindicadores-1
+I am not the original creator of the font, simply corrected Cyrillic
+Original creator - 440EMU (how to contact him I do not know)
+Original work - https://fontlibrary.org/en/font/teleindicadores-1

 ## Usage